 With using these headsets, you will have to keep in mind that since the microphone is very close to your mouth.
 This can lead to some popping sounds in your audio and to the audio not being clear at times.
 Therefore, you should need test the positioning of the microphone with a couple of recordings to see what works best.

 Using a smartphone as your microphone is good for offering more flexibility in recording location.
 Certainly if you are not planning to use a video recording of yourself.

 In this case, consider testing how the audio recording is when doing so in different rooms with different materials, to find the best location.

 Below is an informative video from the BBC YouTube Channel about using your smartphone to record audio.
 It offers some advice on microphone positioning, as well as sending audio to other devices.
 This video gives a demonstration using an iPhone, with the built-in app Voice Memos.
-In addition to this, you can find more information about the app here.
+You can also look at Apple Store information for the Voice Memos app .

 With Android devices, there is also a built in voice recording app.
-You can find details on how to use this app here and here.
+Google Support and Verizon has details on how to use this app.
 These websites also offer advice about some alternative apps you can download if you find that the in-built app is not sufficient; and how to transfer your recording to your computer.